 Water stops are always fully stocked and provided at the halfway mark

-The scenery is always spectacular whether you are climbing 12% inclines in the mountains or hammering the flats out in the desert.
+The scenery is always spectacular whether you are climbing 12% inclines in the mountains or cruising the flats out in the desert.

-Afternoons can be spent exploring the town and its attractions like Gay's working dairy or the Art collection at the Seven Arches Gallery, Wine Farms, Olive farms and virgin oil presses or just relax at the numerous antique and coffee shops.
+Afternoons can be spent exploring the town and its attractions like Gay's working dairy or the Art collection at the Prince Albert Gallery, Wine Farms, Olive farms and virgin oil presses or just relax at the numerous antique and coffee shops.
 A nice afternoon nap is another option.

 Evenings are spent socialising and enjoying local cuisine at African Relish, Simply Saffron and other restaurants in the town.

-Late night entertainment isn't a big thing in a Karoo town, but there is the wonderfully renovated "Showroom" an art deco theatre which hosts musicians and shows, with the occasional movie as well.
-You can also venture out of town on a moonless night and do a bit of stargazing.
+Late night entertainment isn't a big thing in a Karoo town, but you can venture out of town on a moonless night and do a bit of stargazing.
 Watching the sunset over the town before dinner from the nearest koppie is always a pleasant outing.

 The Prince Albert routes